Code-Institute-Submissions/milestone3/README.md

 5 - If user presses 'PASS' button instead, navigate to next question:

-            - Every 3 passes will take 40 points of the final score
+            - Every 3 passes will take off 1 life

 6 - When all questions have been answered / passed on or user runs out of lives navigate to game-over page